zizitizi/my-devops-Roadmap/ansible/S24ansible.md

 this command is for install , uninstall , update package. that have 2 arguments. name and state=(present for install,latest for update,absent for uninstall) package

+ansible all -m apt -a "name=figlet state=present"   - can not work becaouse user become root to install then run below command instead:

+ansible all -bK -m apt -a "name=figlet state=present"

 ***important note:***